 I approach this analysis by drawing a user page flow.
 This simple diagram shows what screens the application needs to have to satisfy all the tasks a user can perform, from start to finish.

 This method is very user interface-centric and likely to underestimate graphic design and server-side development.
 Thus the next lesson is:

 Lesson 3: Don’t do it alone

-Unless it’s a one-man project you’re working on, the work breakdown can hardly be done by one person.
-I usually do it together with the back-end developer.
+Unless you’re working on a one-person project, the work breakdown can hardly be done by yourself.
+I usually do it together with a back-end developer.
 This second person is able to spot missing elements on the page flow.

 The page flow is a good starting point, but it doesn’t cover every activity in the project.
 If you’re a front-end developer, you also need to consider some common but often forgotten site elements: